mazefeng/ml/README.md

 ##Perceptron

-perceptron.py implements `perceptron learning algorithm`(PLA) and its variant `Pocket` for binary classification.
+perceptron.py implements `Perceptron Learning Algorithm`(PLA) and its variant `Pocket` for binary classification.

 Run `python perceptron.py` to train and test PLA and `Pocket` on `heart-scale` dataset.